-Ranch Review - Red Rock Ranch
+Ranch Review: Red Rock Ranch

-Location: Dillon, Montana
+Location - Dillon, Montana

-Size: 18,160 acres
+Size - 18,160 acres

-Cows Exposed: 120
+Cows Exposed - 120

-The bison are kept in one herd and managed through pastures on a rotational basis, utilizing 37 pastures, both irrigated river bottom and native range.
-They are worked in the early winter and then turned back to pasture, grazing year-round.
+Bison works occur in early winter, after which all animals are turned back to pasture, grazing year-round.
 Calves are not weaned, yearlings and two-year olds are not separated from the herd.
-All bison are kept together with a high compliment of young bulls to assure keeping the genetics broad.
-We feed a minimal amount of hay or cake in the winter, and use it as a tool to encourage grazing in areas that have coarse, rough forage.
-The Yellowstone bison are hardy, robust animals that do very well in extremely harsh conditions.
+All bison are kept together with a high compliment of young bulls to maintain as much genetic variation as possible.
+We feed a minimal amount of hay or cake in the winter, and use it as a tool to encourage grazing in areas that have course, rough forage.
+These Yellowstone sourced bison are hardy, physically sound robust animals that do very well in extremely harsh conditions.

-The Red Rock herd is naïve for mycoplasma.
+The Red Rock herd is naïve for Mycoplasma.
 They have been annually vaccinated but have never had an outbreak.